unitrq/hirpc/README.md

 # Known limitations and bugs
 The only implemented `HTTPCodec` is currently a JSON-RPC 2.0 compatible codec in `jsonrpc` subpackage.
+It resolves method specifier into service and method name accordingly by attempting to left split it once with "." separator.
+If split fails empty string resolved as service name and original method specifier as method name attempting lookup on `Endpoint` namespace root.
-It `SHOULD` be spec compliant but there are probably some violations I don't know about yet.
+This codec `SHOULD` be spec compliant but there are probably some violations I don't know about yet.